 By Alexandra Alper

-But with the speech coming just weeks before U.S. President Donald Trump attends a summit in Chile where he hopes to close a "phase one" trade deal with Chinese President Xi Jinping, Pence may be forced to stick to more dovish language.
+Pence, who has often struck a hawkish tone on China, spoke just weeks before U.S. President Donald Trump is due to attend a summit in Chile where he has said he hopes to close a "phase one" trade deal with Chinese President Xi Jinping.

 Fears of antagonizing Beijing prompted the White House in June to postpone the speech ahead of a meeting between the leaders aimed at getting trade talks back on track.

-(Reporting by Alexandra Alper.
-Editing by Chris Sanders and Gerry Doyle)
+(Reporting by Alexandra Alper Editing by Alistair Bell)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.